 But let’s back up to that child.
 It’s strange to me that this story concludes with the dilapidated wall, when to me the clear climax of Moses’ confusion should have been the act of cold-blooded child murder.
 The way that Al-‘Abd frames all his acts, but particularly this one, shows that he has superseded moral codes and is now operating on ethical principles instead.
 Killing the child for him is on a similar level of decision-making as the trolley problem (particularly look at the Fat Villain variant).
 As long as one has the knowledge to evaluate the consequence of the lives at stake, one has the authority to decide who lives and who dies.
-Note that Al-‘Abd prioritizes the emotional life of the two parents over the entire unlived life of the boy who he dreads will bring the parents’ suffering.
+Note that Al-‘Abd prioritizes the emotional life of the two believing parents over the entire unlived life of the boy who he dreads will bring the parents’ suffering.
 The troubling exemplar of Al-‘Abd is that he rather justifies the idea that, with knowledge, one can reach a higher level of morality that trumps personal morality.
 Killing the innocent is justified as long as you know they are going to be guilty eventually.
-Now, Al-‘Abd is supposed to have received divine knowledge of a sort greater than Moses’s, so I’m not saying Islam portrays him as an achievable exemplar, but all society buys into this kind of idea more or less on different levels, to troubling results at times.
+The quality of life of the righteous trumps the existence of the unrighteous, and those with the ability to distinguish between the two are allowed to act upon it.
+Now, Al-‘Abd is supposed to have received divine knowledge of a sort greater than Moses’s, so I’m not saying Islam portrays him as an achievable exemplar.
+In the end, no one in Islam should be able to wield this kind of executive decision because no one has as much divine knowledge as Al-‘Abd.
+But still, all society buys into this kind of idea more or less on different levels, to troubling results at times.

 I also want to make a big deal of some pronouns in Al-‘Abd’s explanations.
 When Al-‘Abd explains the ship incident, he uses “I,” when explaining the murder he uses “We,” and when explaining the wall he attributes all intention to God.
 Consider thisflexibility of pronouns for a moment.
 Why would Al-‘Abd start speaking of himself in the plural, using a manner of speaking that copies God’s own manner?
 This ambiguity is on par with the Biblical ones of the Jacob’s fight with the stranger and Gideon’s encounter with the angel (note Judges 6:17).
 In those stories, some inconsistencies in the text make it unclear whether the stranger/angel is an operative of God’s or in fact God Himself.
 Al-‘Abd in some ways acts like God in human form.
 Now, if God would not reveal Himself to Moses on the mountain in al-A’raaf we can’t imagine He’d take on human form and travel with Moses here.
 But there is a blurriness.
 It seems that Al-‘Abd’s will is so in-sync with God’s that he can claim that his actions and emotions are also God’s actions and emotions.
 Thus his “me” became “we.”
 This idea resonates with concept in Islamic mysticism, whereupon one can have enough knowledge and connection with God that one’s sense of self starts blurring with Him.